georgringer/TYPO3CMS-Reference-ViewHelper/Documentation/Index.rst

 Right now this might look ugly in some places, e.g. ``= EXAMPLE =`` and rendered HTML markup like ``<code>``.
 This will be polished in the future.
-The current state still is much better then nothing.
+The current state still is much better than nothing.

 Also notice that package names are not 1:1 Composer packages. ``cms-`` is stripped.